Short positive loxodromics in graph products: Growth in graph products

-\begin{proof} The proof is almost identical to the proof of Theorem A in \cite{Antolin2015}, with the additional observation that in their Structure Theorem (\cite[Theorem 4.1]{Antolin2015}), case (4) can be changed to say that there exists $N\in\mathbb{N}$ such that for any generating set $S$ of the subgroup $H$, there exist $a,b\in B_S(N)$ such that $\langle a,b\rangle\cong F_2$.
-This follows from the reasoning in \Cref{GPGrowth3}, where we showed that there exists a uniform $N'\in\mathbb{N}$ such that there exists a loxodromic $a'\in B_S(N')$, and the well known fact that in an acylindrically hyperbolic group this can be used to find the $a,b,$ and $N$ above (see for example \cite[Corollary 4.2.2]{Ng2020}).
-We additionally note that, for a subgroup $H$ of a direct product $A\times B$, if a free subgroup can be $\mc{I}$-generated effectively in the projection of $H$ to either $A$ or $B$, then a free subgroup can be $\mc{I}$-generated effectively in $H$. \end{proof}
+The second case is that $\G$ is not a join.
+If $|\G^{(0)}|=1$, then we are in the base case, so assume that $|\G^{(0)}|\geqslant 2$.
+If any $\mc{I}$-generated subgroup $H$ of $\mc{G}_{\G}$ is isomorphic to a subgroup of some $\mc{G}_{\G'}$ with $|\G'^{(0)}|<|\G^{(0)}|$, then we are done by induction.
+Otherwise, \cite[Corollary 4.1]{Antolin2015}, \Cref{GPGrowth3}, and \cite[Corollary 5.9]{Antolin2015} say that either $H\cong \mathbb{Z}$ (so we apply (P3)), $H\cong D_{\infty}$ (so we apply (P4)), or there exists $N\in\mathbb{N}$ such that for any generating set $S$ of the subgroup $H$, there exist $a,b\in B_S(N)$ such that $\langle a,b\rangle\cong F_2$.
+The effective part of this follows from the reasoning in \Cref{GPGrowth3}, where we showed that there exists a uniform $N'\in\mathbb{N}$ such that there exists a loxodromic $a'\in B_S(N')$.
+We can then apply the well known fact that in an acylindrically hyperbolic group this can be used to find the $a,b,$ and $N$ above (see for example \cite[Corollary 4.2.2]{Ng2020}). \end{proof}